Cruise-Approved Biodegradable Urns: What to Expect

 A calm, dignified farewell at sea is possible on most cruise lines when you use a fully biodegradable urn and coordinate the ceremony with Guest Services.
-This page explains what to bring, how to plan onboard, and what to do afterward if the ceremony takes place in U.S. waters.
+Policies vary, but in general cruise lines will ask for a biodegradability certificate, copies of the death and cremation certificates, and a quick check-in with the Guest Services team once onboard.

 What cruise lines typically ask for